dreamsdk/.github/profile/README.md

 programs), even commercial ones, like
 [The Textorcist](https://gamefairy.io/product/textorcist-dreamcast-limited-to-666/)
 or [Shadow Gangs](https://www.kickstarter.com/projects/jkmcorp/shadow-gangs-dreamcast-version)!
-Also, since 2024, DreamSDK is used officially by the **The Gang**, the team behind the unofficials [Grand Theft Auto III](https://dca3.net/) and Grand Theft Auto: Vice City ports!
+Also, since 2024, DreamSDK is used officially by **The Gang**, the team behind the unofficials [Grand Theft Auto III](https://dca3.net/) and Grand Theft Auto: Vice City ports!

 DreamSDK is a big package composed by a lot of free/open-source softwares,